ultraio/docs-blockchain/docs/tutorials/advanced-guides/how-to-login-to-toolkit-using-ledger.md

 ## Goal

-The goal of this tutorial is to login into the Ultra Toolkit using Ledger.
+The goal of this tutorial is to login into the Ultra Tool Kit using Ledger.

 ## Setting Up Ledger for EOS